November 21, 2009

 Mg14c did well in the rankings.
 Kaynbred was a standout among their new recruits.
 He was playing so much, he had already racked up 83,496 “kills.”
 One of his teammates even started a forum topic dedicated to screenshots of him in action — “Kayn’s pwnage.”

 He downloaded copies of the pics.
-The external drive made a copy, too.
+The external drive made copies, too.

 One of the forum users wrote “Kayn scares me,” having talked with him on voice-chat during games.
 “He sounds exactly like my brother-in-law.”
 They wrote that the resemblance was even eerier, because their relative was in the air force, and “Kayn mentioned that he wanted to be in the military.”